onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

-When the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` is in the base module and is attaching to an internal network (per the
+When the VNF's Heat Orchestration Template's resource ``OS::Neutron::Port`` is in the base module and is attaching to an ONAP internal network (per the
 ONAP definition, see Requirements R-52425 and R-46461 and R-35666),
 and the ONAP internal network is